RaghuRocks3/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ---
+description: Information about installing PowerShell on Windows ms.date: 09/22/2021
 title: Installing PowerShell on Windows
-description: Information about installing PowerShell on Windows ms.date: 08/02/2021
 ---
 # Installing PowerShell on Windows